To provide minimum specifications for fabric covered buildings promoting quality, value, longevity, and competition.

-Fabric covered building system with deviations from specification will not be accepted unless owner issues written approval for all deviations prior to bid submittal.
+Fabric covered building system with deviations from specification will not be accepted unless the owner issues a written approval for all deviations prior to bid submittal.

 The building manufacture shall use standards, specifications, recommendations, findings and/or interpretations of professionally recognized groups such as ASCE, AIS, AISC, AISI, AWS, ASTM, MBMA, Federal Specifications, and unpublished research by MBMA as basis for establishing design, drafting, fabrication, and quality criteria, practices, and tolerances.

 In all instances, however, the manufacturer’s design, drafting, fabrication and quality criteria, practices, and tolerances shall govern, unless specified by contract documents.
 All manufactured metal components shall be designed for a hot-dipped galvanized coating to ASTM A-123.